 Next up, Pioneer 10 and its famous plaque containing information about life on Earth, followed by an interview with Dr Carl Sagan.

 Dr Sagan is on this show.
 This show, In Search Of… is interviewing Carl Sagan.
 In between episodes on ‘psychic detectives’ and ‘learning ESP’ is Dr Carl Sagan.
 In the immortal words of Maggie Simpson, ‘This is indeed a disturbing universe.’
 Sagan talks about the possibility of a spacefaring civilisation finding the plaque on the Voyager probe.
-This is before Sagan made it big on TV, and his delivery is a little classroom-y, but lucid enough.
+This is before Sagan made it big on TV, and his delivery is still a little classroom-y.

 Then back to Dr Oliver, who talks about the enormous timespans involved in interstellar communications, and posits that anyone we contacted would probably be far more advanced than us.